muellerflorian/parker-rna-loc-elegans/docs/rna-detection.md

 11. You can now save the detection settings: `[FQ] Main`>`Save`>`Save detection settings`.
     As a file-name specify `FQ__settings_MATURE.txt`
-12. Depending on which analysis you want to perform, you either save the detection results or only the specified cell outline
+12. Depending on which analysis you want to perform, you either save the detection results or only the specified cell outline.
 13. If you are satisfied with these detection results, you can save them directly:  `[FQ] Main`>`Save`>`Detection spots [All]`.
 14. If you would like to also analyse RNA aggregates, you can save only the outline: `[FQ] Main`>`Save`>`Outline of cells`.

 ## Detection of clustered RNAs
 Her we use an approach that detects individual RNAs and then decomposes aggregates into individual RNAs (for more information see our
 <a href="https://www.nature.com/articles/s41467-018-06868-w" target="_blank">**Nature Communications paper**</a>).
 This requires that the detection of individual RNA as described above has been performed.

 After performing the steps above you will have two text files (1) the cell outline,